kuznetsb/cinema-api/README.md

 ```bash
 $ docker-compose up
 ```
-That will application with all installed dependencies, database and so on.
+That will run application with all installed dependencies, database and so on.
 Now you can use API!
 <br />
 <br />